accetto/headless-coding-g3/README.md

 ## Bonus base images

 This project contains also resources for building the base images without the applications for programming.
 Because those images would be actually equivalent to the images from the [sibling project][sibling-github], they will not be built or published on Docker Hub.
 However, you can build them yourself locally any time you wish.

+The [source repository][this-github] contains also the branch `bonus-images-python-gui-frameworks`, which allows building images already including the most popular Python GUI frameworks.
+Those images could be occasionally pushed to Docker Hub, but there will be no effort to do it regularly.
+However, you can built them locally any time.

 ## Issues, Wiki and Discussions